SansGuidon/bookmarks/README.md

 * [Stavros Korokithakis](https://www.stavros.io/posts/on-increasing-productivity/) - (2018) On increasing productivity
 > don’t stress too much about getting stuff done, it’s fine if you do things at your own pace
 * [Chris Dottie](https://social.hays.com/2018/02/08/4-things-recruiter-needs-know/) - (2018) 4 things your recruiter needs to know about you
+* [Tim Wu](https://www.nytimes.com/2018/02/16/opinion/sunday/tyranny-convenience.html) - (2018) The Tyranny of Convenience | the problem with over conformity

 ## Remote jobs
 * [Elen Veenpere](https://teleport.org/blog/2015/03/best-sites-for-remote-jobs/) - (2015) Best sites for finding your dream remote job